aatrubilin/hassio-torrserver/README.md

 ## Authors & contributors

-The original TorrServer is developed by [YouROK].
+The original TorrServer is developed by [@YouROK](https://github.com/YouROK).
-For more information please visit this page: [https://github.com/YouROK/TorrServer](https://github.com/YouROK/TorrServer)
+For more information please visit this page: [YouROK/TorrServer](https://github.com/YouROK/TorrServer)

-The hassio addon is brought to you by [aatrubilin].
+The hassio addon is brought to you by [@aatrubilin](https://github.com/aatrubilin).

 ## License